shakeel-faiz/FF/004/homebrew.md

-In this blog, we’ll give you a brief introduction to Homebrew, a software package management tool.
+In this blog, we'll give you a brief introduction to Homebrew, a software package management tool.
 After reading this, you’ll learn a lot about Homebrew and be able to benefit from using it.

 ## What is Homebrew?